GemeenteUtrecht/zaakafhandelcomponent/backend/doc/authorization.rst

 Fill in the name and select all the blueprint permissions for the authorization profile.
 It's possible to search on permission type and blueprint data in the select widget.
-In the "User authorization profiles" section select all the users who will have this authorization profile and and click on "opslaan" button.
+In the "User authorization profiles" section select all the users who will have this authorization profile and click on "opslaan" button.

 .. image:: _assets/authorization_authprofile_form.png
     :alt: Fill in authorization profile data